CCExtractor/website/content/public/gsoc/takehome.md

 ---

-### Meetup auto-RVSP
+### Meetup auto-RSVP

 Language: Any Must work in: **Linux**

 This task is relatively simple (in theory), but it will help us assess your code organization abilities.

-Write a program for meetup.com that sends an auto-RVSP to specific groups.
+Write a program for meetup.com that sends an auto-RSVP to specific groups.
 For example, suppose you are a member of 7 different Meetup groups, some of which have very popular events that fill up quickly.
 You want to sign up for them as fast as possible to ensure that you get a